jaydenmilne/GTT/README.md

 ===
 Probably not going to happen:

-- Mouse steers ship, a plot
+- Mouse steers ship
+- A plot
 - View is centered on player ship
 - An actual HUD
 - More baddies